 Fee waivers are available to students whose family meets eligibility guidelines.
-Please see the senior high school counselor for details.
+Please call Mrs. DeVincentis for more information at 724-658-5513, ext.
+5115.

 Assessment Prep

 Assessment Prep will be scheduled opposite Driver's Education and Health for all grade 10 students or every other day during instead of full time study hall or opposite a part time class.
 Assessment Prep will focus on a combination of SAT/ACT prep and/or Keystone remediation.
 The course will be counted as an elective credit and is also included in overall GPA.